Hua Hin, Thailand

 - Are healthcare and health insurance expensive in Hua Hin?

-- What are emergency services like in Hua Hin?
+- What are the visa & residency requirements in Hua Hin?